UPDATE, NOVEMBER 2020 A NEW CHAPTER BEGINS(We relocated, rebuilt and now operate at two new locations since August 10th 2020 and are going strong))

-We have decided to pick up and start from scratch and have been adopted by our amazing tennis parents and students at various tennis locations in the NW Austin area since July 2020 and we will continue to fight to keep our business alive.
 We are very good at what we do and love what we do with a passion and our goal has always been to spread health/fitness and wellness for a fit mind and body through tennis.
 We want our neighborhood communities to keep going outdoors and enjoy a healthy sport like tennis where social distancing is very easy on such a big tennis court.
 Children need to be outdoors, playing/interacting/socializing and having fun and tennis allows adults, children and seniors to do just that in a safe, social distanced environment.

 Simple, I became a mom!